NadyaMotina/Github_hse/SentEval/README.md

 # SentEval

 This is a student project for sentiment analysis of restaurant reviews.<br>
-You can test it as a web service on http://sehse.azurewebsites.net/<br>
-The project is absolutely free so you can try it either online, or load all the materials and test it yourself.<br>
+The project is absolutely free so you can try load all the materials and test it yourself.<br>

 ### How does it work?